 The Board of Education directs that the Superintendent/designee(s) establish administrative practices and procedures to ensure that each regular education teacher, special education teacher, related service provider and/or other service provider who is responsible for the implementation of a student's IEP is provided with either a paper copy of the IEP or is able to access a student's IEP electronically (including amendments to the IEP) prior to the implementation of such program.
-Such individuals responsible for the implementation of a student's IEP electronically.
+Such individuals responsible for the implementation of a student's IEP shall be notified and trained on how to access such IEP electronically.
 For purposes of this policy, "other service provider" means a representative of another public school district, charter school, Board of Cooperative Educational Services (BOCES) or school enumerated in Education Law Articles 81, 85 or 89 where the student receives or will receive IEP services.
 Further, the District will designate at least one school official who shall be responsible for maintaining a record of the personnel who have received IEP copies for each student.